-Author’s notes: This is a magic system based on re-interpretations of the principles of Yin-Yang, the Five Elements (Wu Xing) and the Eight Symbols (Ba Gua).
-The first section contains a large proportion of research based content (which is duly acknowledged) and is there to give readers needed background while all subsequent sections are creative adaptations.
+Author's notes: This is a magic system based on re-interpretations of the principles of Yin-Yang, the Five Elements (Wu Xing) and the Eight Symbols (Ba Gua).
+The first section is mostly research based and is there to give readers needed background while all subsequent sections are creative adaptations.

 The concept of yin-yang is used to describe how seemingly opposite or contrary forces are interconnected and interdependent in the natural world; and, how they give rise to each other as they interrelate to one another.
 Many natural dualities (such as male and female, light and dark, high and low, hot and cold, water and fire, life and death, and so on) are thought of as physical manifestations of the yin-yang concept.The Five Elements are metal, wood, water, fire and earth.
 These are viewed as the basic energy forms that gave brith to the world.
 The Eight Symbols are Heaven (Qian), Earth (Kun), Water (Kan), Fire (Li), Wind (Xun), Thunder (Zhen), Mountain (Gen) and Lake (Dui).
 These are sub-components of the Five Elements and relate to the specific way in which the Five Elements can be channeled into spellcasting.
 The Water (Kan) and Fire (Li) symbols correspond directly with the Water and Fire elements.
 The element of Earth corresponds with both the symbols of Earth (Kun) and Mountain (Gen).
 The element of Wood corresponds with the symbols of Wind (Xun) (as a gentle but inexorable force that can erode and penetrate stone) and Thunder (Zhen).
 The element of Metal corresponds with the symbols of Heaven (Qian) and Lake (Dui).